moon0326/Properties/readme.md

 # Properties
-A framework agnostic package to make it easy to model EAV (Entity Attribute Value) around your objects.
+A framework agnostic package to model EAV (Entity Attribute Value) around your objects.

 **Warning: This is a pre-release.
 DO NOT install.**
 ## Table of Contents